 Edward O’Donnell a son of Neil and Sarah Anne O’Donnell nee Bell Derrynamansher joined the Royal Navy at the outbreak of war.
 Local known as Eddie Neil Sheamuisín, he was badly injured in action.
 He emigrated to New Zealand where he died.

-Manus Conaghan from Crickamore joined the Royal Highlanders Black Watch on October 14th 1914 while he was employed as a coalminer in Lochgelly, Fifeshire, Scotland.
-He was a 33 year old widower and was discharged a few weeks later as he was deemed medically unfit.
-His four children were in the care of Mrs Daniel Coll in Sheskinarone.
+Manus Conaghan from Crickamore joined the Royal Highlanders Black Watch (6198) on October 14th 1914 while he was employed as a coal miner in Lochgelly, Fifeshire, Scotland.
+He was a 33 year old widower (deceased wife was Mary) and was discharged after 14 days medically unfit.
+His four children Patrick, Owen , Brigid and Mary who were all born in Acres were in the care of Mrs Daniel Coll in Sheskinarone.